Published: November 15th, 2017 | Last updated: March 8th, 2018

 This is an excellent benefit, because most people as they age start paying much more for their insurance policy once they have to reapply, even though they need much less payout.
 The only problem is if you want to continue to have the full payout amount.
 If you reach the age of 70, but still want your $400,000 you’ll have to purchase a plan from a different company.

 Let’s be honest— for most people, choosing an insurance company often comes down to which provider can offer them the cheapest rates.
-The good news is that Protective Life often ranks among the top (meaning, the cheapest) when it comes to term life insurance rates.
+The good news is that Protective Life often ranks among the top (meaning, the cheapest) when it comes to term prices.

 So, by looking at this it is obvious that Protective Life has the customer in mind when they designed their insurance rates.
 They offer among the lowest rates, and this is fairly consistent across men and women and people of different ages and health classes.